 Autism can be diagnosed in children, sometimes as early as 18 months old, as well as in adolescents and adults.
 Many different environmental, biologic and genetic factors may make an autism diagnosis more likely.
 Risk factors may include one’s genes,

-advanced parent age and a family history of having autism, state the Centers for Disease Control and Prevention (CDC).
+being born to older parents and a family history of having autism, state the Centers for Disease Control and Prevention (CDC).

 Autism is not caused by poor parenting or vaccinations.
 It occurs in all racial, ethnic and socioeconomic groups.
 According to the CDC, about 1 in 44 children in the United States is diagnosed with ASD.